 Asia risk.
 The Emerging Markets Trust is concentrated in securities issued by companies headquartered or incorporated in Asia, which may expose unitholders to additional risks that may be associated with Asia or the Asian securities markets.
+As a result, political, economic or social developments in Asia may have a significant impact on the securities included in the trust.
 Certain Asian economies have experienced rapid growth and industrialization, but there is no assurance that this growth rate will be maintained.
 Other Asian economies, however, have experienced high inflation, high unemployment, currency devaluations and restrictions, and over-extension of credit.
 In certain Asian markets, there is a high concentration of market capitalization and trading volume in a small number of issuers representing a limited number of industries, as well as a high concentration of investors and financial intermediaries.
 Adverse events in any one Asian country or market may have a significant adverse effect on some or all of the economies of Asian countries in which the trust invests.
 Many Asian countries are subject to political risk, including political instability, corruption and regional conflict with neighboring countries.
 In addition, many Asian countries are subject to social and labor risks associated with demands for improved political, economic and social conditions.
-These risks. among others, may adversely affect the value of the trust's investments.
+These risks, among others, may adversely affect the value of the trust's investments.